lmcai/HGTScanner/README.md

 ### 3. Output interpretation

+The following output files were generated

 a.
 Summary spreadsheet `Ain.mtpt.sum.tsv` with the following columns:

-Locus_ID: numbered ID of the locus
+	- Locus_ID: numbered ID of the locus

-Target_scaffold: sequence header of the query FASTA
+	- Target_scaffold: sequence header of the query FASTA

-Start: Start position of the loci
+	- Start: Start position of the loci

-End: End position of the loci
+	- End: End position of the loci

-Classification: classification of MTPT based on the criteria presented in Cai and Cohen (2026).
+	- Classification: classification of MTPT based on the criteria presented in Cai and Cohen (2026).

-Support: Branch support for the placement of the query sequence.
+	- Support: Branch support for the placement of the query sequence.
 May range 0-1 for FastTree and 0-100 for IQ-TREE and RAxML.

-Sister_family: List of families in the immediate sister of the query, seperated by ','
+	- Sister_family: List of families in the immediate sister of the query, seperated by ','

-Sister_genus: List of genera in the immediate sister of the query, seperated by ','
+	- Sister_genus: List of genera in the immediate sister of the query, seperated by ','

-Sister_species: List of species in the immediate sister of the query, seperated by ','
+	- Sister_species: List of species in the immediate sister of the query, seperated by ','

 b. `Ain.mtpt.blast`: the original BLASTN result